-Lagiolatica IE. Then Offense Legislation You are a principal; and A teacher confers with you regarding a reportable suspicion Confer with the teacher regarding their concerns Work through the online Child Protection Guide with the teacher Report to Child Safety Keep appropriate records of your decisions and actions Offence Nil Referral of a concern about harm under section Chapter 5A of the Child Protection Act 1999 You are a school staff member, including a teacher; and You have a concern about harm to a child, caused by any type of abuse, that does not reach the level of reporting to Child Safety 1.
-Complete the school's reporting form 2.
-Discuss your concerns with your principal 3.
-Work through the online Child Protection Guide with the principal 4.
-Principal may decide to: a) Offer support at the school level b) Seek parental consent to refer to Family and Child Connect (FCC) and then make the referral c) Refer a family to FCC without consent (a principal-only power) 5.
-Keep appropriate records of your decisions and actions Nil You are a principal; and A staff member, including a teacher, reports a concern about harm to a child, caused by any type of abuse, that does not reach the level of reporting to Child Safety 1.
+Legislation If Then Offence EEgisiation You are a principal; and A teacher confers with you regarding a reportable suspicion Confer with the teacher regarding their concerns Work through the Child Protection Guide with the teacher Report to Child Safety Keep appropriate records of your decisions and actions Nil Referral of a concern about harm under section Chapter 5A of the Child Protection Act 1999 You are a school staff member, including a teacher; and You have a concern about harm to a child, caused by any type of abuse, that does not reach the level of reporting to Child Safety Complete the school's reporting form Discuss your concerns with your principal Work through the Child Protection Guide with the principal Principal may decide to: a) Offer support at the school level b) Seek parental consent to refer to Family and Child Connect (FCC) and then make the referral c) Refer a family to FCC without consent (a principal-only power) Keep appropriate records of your decisions and actions Nil You are a principal; and A staff member, including a teacher, reports a concern about harm to a child, caused by any type of abuse, that does not reach the level of reporting to Child Safety 1.
 Receive the school's reporting form 2.
-Work through the online Child Protection Guide with the staff member 3.
+Work through the Child Protection Guide with the staff member 3.
 Decide to: a) Offer support at the school level b) Seek parental consent to refer to FCC and then make the referral c) Refer a family to FCC without consent (a principal-only power) 4.
-Keep appropriate records of your decisions and actions Nil Reporting of harm (other than sexual abuse) under section 16 of the Education (Accreditation of Non-State Schools) Regulations 2017 You are a staff member; and You are aware or reasonably suspect that a student has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by any type of abuse (see below); and You are aware or reasonably suspect that a student may not have a parent able and willing to protect the child from the harm 1.
-Complete the school's reporting form 2.
-Discuss your concerns with your principal 3.
-Work through the online Child Protection Guide with the principal 4.
-The principal will make a report to Child Safety 5.
-Keep appropriate records of your decisions and actions Nil
+Keep appropriate records of your decisions and actions Nil Reporting of harm (other than sexual abuse) under section 16 of the Education (Accreditation of Non-State Schools) Regulations 2017 You are a staff member; and You are aware or reasonably suspect that a student has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by any type of abuse (see below); and You are aware or reasonably suspect that a student may not have a parent able and willing to protect the child from the harm Note, if the harm fits the EGPA or CPA processes identified above, follow that process/es as the priority Complete the school's reporting form Discuss your concerns with your principal Work through the Child Protection Guide with the principal The principal will make a report to Child Safety Keep appropriate records of your decisions and actions Nil ıly 2023 Page 2 of 4